Research

 Real-world applications: Optimization of real-world systems like vaccine distribution and supply chains begins.2021

-Graph-backed models: A multi-temporal, strongly-typed graph for For error-sensitive, safety-critical environments.
+Graph-backed models: Multi-temporal, strongly-typed graph underpinning for error-sensitive, safety-critical environments.

 Active Research Areas